Best contractor funding companies

 What is the best funding for contractors?

 Usually a business line of credit — it bridges the net-30/60/90 gap between paying for materials and getting paid, and you only pay interest on what you draw.
 Equipment financing covers trucks and gear; term loans cover big jobs.
-A broker matches the right one across 50+ lenders.
+A broker matches you to the right funder among those whose guidelines you meet.
 See our contractor guide.

 How does a line of credit help contractors?